The Problem

 of momentum caused by the end of what I was just doing:

-(namely) imagining my action image (of my decision) to handle (wash) this _____ (object (I say what it is) ).
+(which was) imagining my action image (of my decision) : to wash this glass

 At the end of my thought that forms my true response: